89luca89/distrobox/README.md

 user	0m0,116s
 sys	0m0,063s
 ```

-It also includes a `distrobox-export` functionality to export applications and services from
-the container onto the host.
+It is included also a `distrobox-export` functionality to export applications and services from the container onto the host.

 # Compatibility